 There are plenty of amazing views and photo opportunities whether you want to hike the glacier or not.
 The great thing about the glacier is that due to the ever changing, shifting ice, every visit is different and gives another view.

-The visitor centre has a theatre which shows a 15-minute film on Mendenhall Glacier, a book shop, and exhibits on wildlife, history, and glacial and geological changes.
+The visitor center has a theater which shows a 15-minute film on Mendenhall Glacier, a book shop, and exhibits on wildlife, history, and glacial and geological changes.

 5. Shrine of St. Therese